gnosisguild/snapshot-signer/README.md

 ## Audits

 An audit has been performed by [Côme du Crest](https://cducrest.github.io/auditor-blog/) for Gnosis.
 No issues have been identified in the audit.

-The audit reports are available at https://gnosischain.notion.site/Snapshot-Signer-f890f1f3dba74f11bdd1702d17d9e05c.
+The audit report is available at https://gnosischain.notion.site/Snapshot-Signer-f890f1f3dba74f11bdd1702d17d9e05c.

 ## Security and Liability